 Software-Defined Radio with Android Smartphones

-This project talks about how RTL-SDR dongles can easily perform the function of an SDR receiver using an Android smartphone with on-the-go (OTG) support.
+This android app project talks about how RTL-SDR dongles can easily perform the function of an SDR receiver using an Android smartphone with on-the-go (OTG) support.

 More information about this project is available at: Software-Defined Radio with Android Smartphones